All right, news roundup and information overload hour.

 Good afternoon, sir.

-You know, it's funny you were just talking about things boomeranging back, and that's kind of the point I was calling to make, is with the Justice Department not believing that immunity follows the president out of office so much so they're willing to fight it to the Supreme Court.
+You know, it's funny you were just talking about things boomeranging back, and that's kind of the point I was calling to make is with the Justice Department not believing that immunity follows the president out of office so much so they're willing to fight it to the Supreme Court.

-They're pretty jubilant in their victory in the lower court.
+They were pretty jubilant in their victory in the lower court.

 How come they have not yet indicted Obama for targeting four Americans with drone strikes, which he admitted to doing?

-If that immunity hasn't followed him, then why is that two-tier justice system and that's the answer.
+If that immunity hasn't followed him, then why is that two-tier justice system, and that's the answer, why have they not indicted him for a crime he confessed to?

-Because he deprived those citizens.
+Because he deprived those citizens, who the world won't miss.

-Don't mistake the uh point of my call, not to defend them, but to say he deprived them.
+Don't mistake the point of my call, not to defend them, but to say he deprived them.

 I sure did.